gravitational/satellite/README.md

                                  Path to the docker daemon socket --nettest-image="gcr.io/google_containers/nettest:1.8"
                                  Name of the image to use for networking test --name=NAME                    Agent name.
-Must be the same as the name of the local serf node --serf-rpc-addr="127.0.0.1:7373"
+Must be the same as the name of the local node --initial-cluster=INITIAL-CLUSTER
-                                 RPC address of the local serf node --initial-cluster=INITIAL-CLUSTER
                                  Initial cluster configuration as a comma-separated list of peers --state-dir=STATE-DIR          Directory to store agent-specific state --tags=TAGS                    Define a tags as comma-separated list of key:value pairs